mohamedelsharkawy-coder/AI-Learning-Assistant/README.md

 # 🤖 AI Learning Assistant

-👋 Hi, I'm Mohamed Kamal Elsharkawy.
-I'm a passionate AI Engineer with experience building intelligent systems that solve real-world problems.
+👋 Hi, I'm **Mohamed Kamal Elsharkawy** — a passionate AI Engineer with experience building intelligent systems that solve real-world problems.
 This project is an **AI-powered Learning Assistant** 🧠🎓 designed to enhance the educational experience by offering personalized, interactive learning support.

 ---